AIMCo: 2020 $2.1-billion loss

 In April 2020, AIMCo reported a $2.1-billion loss following the 2020 stock market crash.
 The loss was attributed to a volatility-based investment strategy (VOLTS); the strategy was described as a "blunder" by the New York City based trade publication Institutional Investor.
 The loss represented approximately one-third of AIMCo's 2019 net investment income of $11.5-billion.
 Following the loss, the fund quickly changed their volatility strategies and CEO Kevin Uebelein announced he would leave AIMCo by June 2021.
 AIMCo's board of directors completed a review of the VOLTS Investment Strategy in June 2020, AIMCo adopted the ten recommendations of the review intended to prevent a reoccurrence of the severe losses, but did not prohibit the fund from engaging in volatility or other derivative-based investment strategies.
 Furthermore, the report indicated the risk culture in the organization was "unsatisfactory", and senior leaders were not provided enough information about the risks to investments in a timely manner.

+In November 2025, the Alberta government proposed new legislation titled: Bill 12 - Financial Statutes Amendment Act No. 2) - which seeks to shield AIMCo and the province from lawsuits related to an investment decisions made prior to November 2024 - notably the $2.1-billion loss from their Volatility Trading (VOLT) strategy.